SamKhoze/ComfyUI-DeepFuze/README.md

 - `video_info`: Output video metadata.

 **DeepFuze Lipsync Features:**
-- `enhancer`: You can add a face enhancer to improve the quality of the generated video via face restoration network.
+- `enhancer`: You can add a face enhancer to improve the quality of the generated video via the face restoration network.
 - `frame_enhancer`: You can add an enhance the whole frame of the video.
-- `face_mask_padding_left` : Padding to left on the face while lipsyncing.
+- `face_mask_padding_left` : Padding to left of the face while lipsyncing.
-- `face_mask_padding_right` : Padding to the right on the face while lipsyncing.
+- `face_mask_padding_right` : Padding to the right of the face while lipsyncing.
-- `face_mask_padding_bottom` : Padding to the bottom on the face while lipsyncing.
+- `face_mask_padding_bottom` : Padding to the bottom of the face while lipsyncing.
-- `face_mask_padding_top` : Padding to the top on the face while lipsyncing.
+- `face_mask_padding_top` : Padding to the top of the face while lipsyncing.
 - `device` : [cpu,gpu]
 - `frame_rate`: Set the frame rate.
 - `loop_count`: How many additional times the video should repeat.